ANZSIL International Peace and Security Interest Group (IPSIG)

 International Law Under Pressure: Reform or Reinforcement?

-Submission of presentation proposals due by 10 November 2025
+Submission of presentation proposals now closed

 Registration of attendance due by 23 January 2026